3KUdelta/Generate-8bit-GFX-Font/README.md

 Copy files to your Pi.
 I used FileZilla to copy all files of this Repository to /usr/bin/fontconvertbodmer/

-a.) download .zip from this side (green button "Code") b.) unzip b.) create directory fontconvertbodmer in /usr/bin b.)
+a.) download .zip from this side (green button "Code")
+b.) unzip *-master.zip file
+c.) create directory fontconvertbodmer in /usr/bin
+d.) copy files to /user/bin/fontconvertbodmer/

+Your structure should look like /usr/bin/fontconvertbodmer/fontconvert/fontconvert.c

+Step 3

+Generate fontconvert executable. (my working one for Armbian is also in the directory, you might jump to Step 4)

+`cd /user/bin/fontconvertbodmer/fontconvert`
+`make -f Makefile'

+Step 4

+Convert any font with your new fontconvert executable.
+Try it with the Nunito-Italic.ttf from Google fonts.

+`./fontconvert /user/bin/fontconvertbodmer/fontconvert/Nunito-Italic.ttf 12 255 > Nunito-Italic128b.h`